Pine Script alertcondition(): Build Custom TradingView Alerts

 - Dynamic messages (can include current prices, values, etc.)

-- Personal automation where you want things to just work
+- Personal automation where you want things to run without interaction

-Use alertcondition() when you're building something that other people will use.
-Think of it like offering a menu - "here are the alert options, pick what you want."
-It's perfect for custom indicators that you might share or publish.
+I use alertcondition() when building something other people will use.
+Think of it like offering a restaurant menu — "here are the alert options, pick what you want."
+It's better for custom indicators that you might share or publish on TradingView's community scripts.

-Use alert() when you're building for yourself or need more control.
-If you want alerts that include the actual RSI value or current price, or if you're working with strategies, this is your friend.
+I use alert() when building for myself or needing more control.
+If I want alerts that include the actual RSI value or current price, or if I'm working with strategies, this is my go-to.

-Most beginners should start with alertcondition() because it's simpler and teaches you good habits about how alerts work in TradingView.
+That said, I haven't tested alert() in every edge case with v6 indicators.
+For basic setups, alertcondition() is simpler and teaches good habits about how alerts work in TradingView.

-Forget the theory for a minute - let's build a real alert system using something every trader knows: the golden cross.
-This is when a faster moving average crosses above a slower one, and while it's not magic, it's a solid foundation for understanding how alerts work.
+Forget the theory — let's build a real alert system using the golden cross.
+This is when a faster moving average crosses above a slower one.
+It's not magic, but it's a solid foundation for understanding alerts.

 //@version=5